 8 Best Things to Do in Bahia de Los Angeles

 Bring your own inflatable kayak or SUP to go for a morning paddle on the bay before the afternoon winds pick up.
 Snorkeling is another great activity to do while the water is calm.

 2. Hike to the top of Punta la Gringa

 Punta la Gringa is a rocky point that’s nearly entirely surrounded by water at the end of Playa la Gringa.
 Put some hiking shoes on (to protect your feet from the cactus) and take the trail up for some epic views of the bay.

 There are plenty of pristine beaches to choose from in Bay of LA.
 The most popular Bahia de los Angeles beaches are Playa La Gringa to the north of town and Playa La Mona to the south.

 If you’re in town, visit the small, yet educational, Museo de Naturaleza y Cultura, Museum of Nature and Culture.
 It’s has information on the natural and cultural heritage of the region, ranging from historical artifacts to over 500 species of shells.
 The museum is open Monday to Sunday from 9 am to 12 pm and closed from August to September.
 The entry fee is donation based.

 Swimming with whale sharks is one of the most popular things to do in Bahia de los Angeles.
 During whale shark season (typically July through November), you can hire a tour boat and snorkel with the world’s biggest fish.
 The cost is generally around $200 USD for up to 6 people.

 If you’re off-season for whale sharks, you can hire a boat to see the fin whales instead.
-They’re the second largest whales in the sea.
+Fin whales are the second largest whales in the sea!